 To run a sex shop - ie any premises selling sex toys, books or videos - you may need a licence from us.
 To run a venue where explicit films are shown to members of the public, you also need a licence from us.

-But you may apply to us requesting us to waive the requirement of a licence.
+You can apply to us requesting us to waive the requirement of a licence.

 An applicant must:

 - Be at least 18 years old

 - Ensure that no one under 18 works at or visits your premises

 - Not be disqualified from holding a licence